L'Anse from Meadows, Newfoundland

 Have a chat

-In front of most of the houses, we see well maintained rowboats in the grass waiting to be let into the water by their owner for the next fish outing.
+In front of most of the houses, we see well-maintained rowboats in the grass.
+They wait for their owners to launch them for the next fishing trip.
 We watch two fishermen mending their nets.
-For them it is a matter of course to leave their work short for a little chat with the strangers from overseas.
-They like to tell us what they are working on and show us how to do it.
+For them, it's second nature to leave their work for a moment.
+They stop for a quick chat with the strangers from overseas.
+They happily tell us what they're working on and show us how.

 Fisherman's kate L'Anse from Meadows